 Try to understand how these generate their respective fractals.
-If you are new to the fractals project, have a look at the project description for the first part to get some inspiration.
-While most of the fractals are known, dragon.fdl represents a dragon curve and sierpinski.fdl represents a Sierpinski curve.
+While most of the fractals are known from earlier tasks, dragon.fdl represents a dragon curve and sierpinski.fdl represents a Sierpinski curve.

-Task 1 - Representing and Applying Rules
+Task 5 - Representing and Applying Rules

 A rule consists of a single letter for the left side and a list of letters for the right side.
 Your task is to create a user-defined type (= Python class) "Rule" that represents such a rule.
 This class should have attributes for at least the left side and the right side.